CITM-UPC/LilacEngine2/README.md

 ### Top Bar
 General:
-* Editor: Choose to open and colose the different windows of the scene.
+* Editor: Choose to open and close the different windows of the scene.
   * Console
   * Configuration
   * Hierarchy